DMM Classic Review

 Ease of Use

 The Classic is one of the best rope bags available when it comes to ease of use and convenience.
 It has a zippered pouch that can be easily accessed even when the pack is closed and fully loaded.
-The compression straps are nice for carrying extra gear that doesn't fit inside the pack, like helmets and extra layers.
-One of the best features that improve the Classic's functionality is its removable tarp.
-This is useful for cragging where you move the rope around between climbs or if you want to use the bag as a day pack.
-It also has a removable backpack strap, which increases its versatility for those who prefer to have a rope bag with only one carrying strap.
+The compression straps are nice for carrying extra gear, such as helmets, layers, and water bottles, that doesn't fit inside the pack.
+The removable tarp is definitely one of the best features in terms of versatility and functionality.
+This is useful for cragging where you move the rope around between climbs or if you want to use the bag independently as a day pack.
+It features has a removable backpack strap, which also increases its versatility for those who prefer to have a rope bag with only one carrying strap.

-The main disadvantage of the DMM Classic is that it doesn't feel as durable as some of the other rope bags we tested.
-The main pack material is relatively thin, and the zippers are fairly thin.
-This wasn't an issue in our testing, but you might have to replace it after a few seasons of heavy use.
+The main disadvantage of the DMM Classic is that it doesn't feel as durable as some of the other rope bags that we tested.
+The main pack is constructed from a relatively thin material and the zippers are also thin which poses a problem for those who climb in areas where sand and dirt can cause the zipper to fail.
+This wasn't an issue during testing, but you might have to replace it after a few seasons of heavy use.